Share this article

 Bird boarding cons

 Unfortunately, disease will always be an issue in shared pet boarding facilities.
-Like any kennel or cattery, bird boarding centers are very well maintained and clean, however, disease can sometimes find a way to sneak through and be passed on from pet to pet.
+Like any kennel or cattery, bird boarding centers are often well maintained and clean, however, disease can sometimes find a way to sneak through and be passed on from pet to pet.

 If you’re not sure whether bird boarding or bird sitting would work best for you and your feathered family, head to our Community Forum to connect with other parrot parents or budgie buddies and hear about their experiences with bird sitting.
-For those keen to find a beak buddy, check out all the available bird sitters near you or around your area.

 Holiday pet sitting, with love